Passive quantum interconnects: multiplexed remote entanglement generation with cavity-assisted photon scattering: Heralded remote entanglement generation

 \section{Heralded remote entanglement generation}

-Here, we analyze remote entanglement generation protocols based on CAPS gates, focusing on two representative network configurations: type-II and type-III ones.
-For later convenience, we refer to the two parties as Alice (A) and Bob (B), between whom entanglement is established.
-In Sec.~\ref{app:type-II-networking_with_photon}, we consider the type-II networking where single photons are supplied by an external source and sequentially interact with two atom-cavity systems to generate heralded entanglement.
-In Sec.~\ref{app_seq:type-II-bellpair}, we extend this to a variant of type-II that uses an external entangled photon-pair source, enabling improved performance in high-loss regimes such as satellite-based links.
-In Sec.~\ref{app:type-3}, we analyze the type-III networking, which combines atom-photon entanglement generation at one node with CAPS-based memory loading at the other, eliminating the need for external photon sources while maintaining high fidelity and success probability.
-In Sec.~\ref{app_sec:type-I_networking}, we further consider the type-I networking with imperfect atom-photon entanglement, showing the infidelity induced by the photon impurity.
+Here, we analyze remote entanglement generation protocols based on CAPS gates, focusing on two representative network configurations: sequential CAPS and emission-CAPS networking.
+For later convenience, we refer to the two atom-cavity systems as Alice (A) and Bob (B), between which entanglement is established.
+In Appendix~\ref{s_sec:type-II-networking_with_photon}, we consider the sequential CAPS networking where single photons are supplied by an external source and sequentially interact with two atom-cavity systems to generate heralded entanglement.
+In Appendix~\ref{app_seq:type-II-bellpair}, we propose a heralded entanglement generation (HEG) protocol that uses an external entangled photon-pair source and CAPS-based memory loading, enabling improved performance in high-loss regimes such as satellite-based links.
+In Appendix~\ref{s_sec:type-III}, we analyze the emission-CAPS networking, which combines atom-photon entanglement generation at one node with CAPS-based memory loading at the other, eliminating the need for external photon sources while maintaining high fidelity and success probability.
+In Appendix~\ref{s_sec:type-I}, we further consider the photon-interference-based networking with imperfect atom-photon entanglement as a reference, and show the infidelity arising from photon impurity.